-Canadian Banks Derivatives Exposures Expanded By Almost A Trillion in 2016
+Canadian Banks Derivatives Expanded By A Trillion in 2016

 Since we reported on the total notional derivatives exposures of the big 5 Canadian banks in Q1 2016, the banks have collectively continued to expand their derivatives portfolios.